noelbundick/website/content/drafts/Containers-on-Azure-Service-Fabric.md

 * Include OMS / App Insights

-In the post {% post_link Service-Fabric-Cluster-Quickstart "Service Fabric Cluster Quickstart" %}, I played around a bit with Service Fabric and got a secure cluster running relatively painlessly.
+In the post [Service Fabric Cluster Quickstart]({{< relref "posts/Service-Fabric-Cluster-Quickstart" >}}), I played around a bit with Service Fabric and got a secure cluster running relatively painlessly.
 I thought it would be fun to experiment with the new ability to run containers for both Windows Server 2016 and Linux.
 My plan is to create a couple of simple cross-platform apps that talk to each other, and then deploy them on a Windows cluster, then a Linux cluster & see what happens.

 # Windows Containers